jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Line Restrictions (The __*restrictions*__ on line targets (and sources)
     - Procedures to Procedures, Objects to Objects
     - You can only call directly from a procedure
-        - A call can not be called or referenced
+        - A call cannot be called or referenced
     - You can’t call upward in the ancestry
     - The Object of the Call Target
     - You can’t call upward in the ancestry (is introduced later too)